 The rocky Blue Ridge of upstate South Carolina is the smallest landform region in the state.
 The area's high hills and low mountains (highest is 3,560-foot Sassafras Mountain) are home to the Cherokee people, once the largest group of Native Americans in the southeast.
 Traditions and customs of the Cherokee, and Scots Irish settlers who arrived in the 17th century, pervade the cultural landscape of the Blue Ridge.
 The area is home to the most diverse community of animals and plants in the state, and is popular among hikers, naturalists, hunters, and anglers.
 Fast moving, whitewater rivers of the Blue Ridge are a playground for canoeists and kayakers.

 Meet artists from the Blue Ridge area of South Carolina below.
+Please note many of the web videos include transcripts.
+The artists are trained professionals who often use tools not considered safe for inexperienced users.
 Please review the safety disclaimer.